 - 1 May for studies starting in the autumn semester (August - December or August - June)

 - 1 November for studies starting in the spring semester (January - May or January - December)

 UiO's partner institutions must nominate students and upload their supporting documents in the University of Oslo online nomination system, preferably before 15 April and 15 October.

 Please note that there is no butten called "submit", and that you may log in again to change the application before the relevant deadline.

 Your application will have the status "Under consideration" until we have finalized the processing of all the applications (sometime after the deadline 1 May or 1 November).

 Admission letters will be available for applicants who have complete applications about one week after the deadline (early May/November).
-The admission letter is electronically approved and valid without a signature.
+The admission letter is electronically approved and valid without a signature, and must be downloaded from Søknadsweb.
 We do not send letters on paper.

 Please note that exchange students on the PhD level will not be given student status at the University of Oslo, but are treated as guest researchers.
 These students will not receive the regular admission letter but must contact their host department for academic and practical follow up.